Peter Broun: Colonial Secretary

 Broun had brought livestock, equipment and furniture valued at more than £500, which entitled him to a grant of 9626 acre, which he took up in Upper Swan and West Guildford.
 The latter estate, which he named Bassendean after the Berwickshire ancestral family estate, is now the suburb of Bassendean.
-The neighboring suburb, Eden Hill, was named after Eden Water, the river flowing through Bassendean, Berwickshire.
+The neighbouring suburb, Eden Hill, was named after Eden Water, the river flowing through Bassendean, Berwickshire.

 In 1830, a legislative council was formed to help the governor to rule the colony, with the first sitting in 1832.
 As colonial secretary, Broun was automatically appointed to the council.
 The council met four times a month, and during Stirling's absence, from August 1832 to August 1834, Broun was particularly busy.
 He remained a member until his death.

 In addition to his duties as colonial secretary and clerk of the legislative council, he was also registrar for the colony and second in importance to the governor.